guidoism/escape/inspiration/jonesforth.md

 My list of four things are: (1) What does "EXIT" do?
 (2) which is related to (1) is how do you call into a function, ie. how does %esi start off pointing at part of QUADRUPLE, but then point at part of DOUBLE.
-(3) What goes in the codeword for the words which are written in FORTH?
+(3) What goes in the codeword for the words which are written in Forth?
 (4) How do you compile a function which does anything except call other functions ie. a function which contains a number like : DOUBLE 2 * ; ?